 Fire and Ash

 So far, only one settlement has weathered the Aschar's fury to set down roots.
 The ash-harvesting city of Cha'i clings to the polluted corpse of a formerly verdant valley, sending its slaves into the Heaps.
 What precious few gardens of life that remain are jealously guarded and their bounty enjoyed only by the wealthy.
-The poor and the working eat ash-rats and hardy mushroom, a stone's throw away from it.
+The poor and enslaved eat ash-rats and hardy mushroom, or worse.